Web Content: Tips for Getting Something on the Page

 You might also be interested in these other resources on WordPlay:

-February 11th, 2008 carlajc Posted in Avatars, Blogging, Clip Art, Free Clip Art, Free Online Tools, Free Photos, Just For Fun, Photography, Tips and Tools 8 Comments »
+February 11th, 2008 carlajc Posted in Avatars, Blogging, Clip Art, Free Clip Art, Free Online Tools, Free Photos, Just For Fun, Make Your Own Clip Art, Photography, Tips and Tools 5 Comments »

 Image Chef largeAnyone who reads this blog knows I’m a collector of free clip art and free photos.
 That’s why I fell in love with the Image Chef online free images generator.
 It gives you the opportunity to turn Image Chef’s large selection of photos into your own personalized clip art, and even create animated video clips with the text of your choice.